National Breastfeeding Month: Why a Healthy Diet Matters for Maternal and Infant Health?

 • Decrease the frequency of obstructed milk ducts, breast inflammation, and additional health issues linked to breastfeeding.

-Breastfeeding Why a Healthy Diet Matters – The Care Guide
+Breastfeeding, Why a Healthy Diet Matters – The Care Guide

 1. Increase Caloric Intake